Oral Chlamydia: Symptoms, Treatment, At Home Testing

 To further complicate matters, both genital and throat chlamydia can be difficult to detect without proper screening.
 Both forms, in addition to rectal chlamydia, may never show any visible symptoms.
 You see, chlamydia is typically an asymptomatic infection.

-If chlamydia in the throat does shows symptoms at all, they are often as simple as a sore throat and possibly a low grade fever and/or swollen lymph nodes.
+If chlamydia in the throat does show easily detectable symptoms, they are often as simple as a sore throat and possibly a low grade fever and/or swollen lymph nodes.
 All of these are easily mistaken for something else if a doctor isn’t specifically looking for chlamydia.

 Oral chlamydia symptoms in women: